fm4dd/nagios4dd/plugins/check_dbversion_db2.md

 * * *

-When used with '-f configfile', the configuration file has the following format:
+When used with '-f configfile', the configuration file could contain these lines:

     ######################################################################
     # Below are the 'approved' versions we explicitly endorse for usage: #